Coming Soon.

 They immediately shared this with other scientists, kicking off a chain of events that ultimately led to Albert Einstein sending a warning to President Roosevelt of the USA, who later announced the Manhattan Project.

-Today, scientific discourse is broken.
-Scholars around the world are separated by various barriers of economics, different languages and fields of study, holding back countless potential collaborations and inter-disciplinary breakthroughs.
+Scholars around the world are further separated by barriers of language and field of study, holding back countless collaborations and inter-disciplinary breakthroughs.

-With DenseLayers, we're building the best space in the world for high-quality discussions and knowledge-sharing around frontier sciences and engineering.
+With DenseLayers, we've taken on the challenge to build the first universal scientific network in history: the #1 space in the world for high-quality discussions and knowledge-sharing around frontier research.

-We are also developing a new generation of tools to enable every scholar to feel welcome, regardless of their level of expertise in a particular domain or which language they speak.
+It is designed to serve humanity in the new millennium: 100% open access, greatly surpassing the quality and trustworthiness of any scientific journal that has previously existed, and equipped with a new generation of tools that would enable every scholar to feel welcome, regardless of their level of expertise in a particular domain or which language they speak.

-We invite you to join us, and hope to build a kind, helpful and courageous community together.
+We invite you to join us, and hope to build a kind and courageous community together.

 Notable Endorsements